ThomasByr/ph_osx/helper/04-testing.md

 ## Requirements

-This post replaces the (now deprecated) _Unit Testing_ and _Integration Tests_ posts.
-It assumes that you have followed the _A Minimal Rust Kernel_ post after 2019-04-27.
+This post replaces the (now deprecated/removed) _Unit Testing_ and _Integration Tests_ posts.
 Mainly, it requires that you have a `.cargo/config.toml` file that sets a default target and defines a runner executable.

 ## Testing in Rust